haxamxam/Portfolio_Webpage/README.md

 If you’re happy with the state of your application – create an index.php file.
 We can trick Heroku to deploy a static site by including 1 dynamic file.

 The index.php file will be served by Heroku before your index.html.
-We need to make the browser redirect from index.php to index.html.
+We need to make the browser redirect from 'index.php' to 'index.html'.
 We only need to include one line of PHP code

 ```php
 <?php include_once("index.html"); ?>